Our Listing Policies

 Note: For free ads, we list only the information that we feel is important for our viewers to know.
 For example, viewers need to know the location of the sale, but not the sponsor of the sale (which is normally a Friends group), so we don't list the sponsor unless the sale is being held at a location that would not normally be associated with that group.

-Book Sale Finder reserves the right to accept or reject any listing solely at our discretion.
+Book Sale Finder reserves the right to accep, reject, or edit any listing solely at our discretion.

 What "Picked Over" Means